Muwaffaq Salti Air Base: Units

-The 2nd Squadron was first formed in 1958 with de Havilland Vampires, then with Hunters, and later in 1974 with F-5As and Bs as an advanced training squadron at King Hussein Air Base, Mafraq.
+The 2nd Squadron was formed in 1958 with de Havilland Vampires, then with Hunters, and in 1974 with F-5As and Bs, as an advanced training squadron at King Hussein Air Base, Mafraq.
 It subsequently flew from Amman and Mafraq as a fighter squadron, then flew again from Mafraq, renamed in 1978 as the King Hussein Air College, with the CASA C-101 as the advanced jet trainer.
 It is now equipped with the F-16.

-The 2nd Squadron has a dual job: training newly graduate pilots on F-16s and supporting the 1st Squadron operations as required.
+The 2nd Squadron has a dual job: training newly graduate pilots on F-16s and supporting the 1st Squadron's operations as required.

-The training, which is basically a tactical conversion course, extends over 8 months, during which pilots count 76 flights, averaging 85.7 hours.
+The training, which is basically a tactical conversion course, lasts 8 months, during which pilots fly 76 flights, averaging 85.7 hours flight time.